lexibank/tlopo/out/vol2/chapter7.md

 <a id="s-5-3"></a>

-## 5.3.
+### 5.3.
 Strength, toughness and speed

 Oceanic speakers tend to express the cluster of concepts ‘hard’ (of physical substances), ‘strong’ (of human beings), ‘quickly moving’ and ‘energetic’ with a single lexeme, and ‘soft’, ‘weak’, ‘slow’ and ‘gentle’ also with a single lexeme.
 Terms for the first, again due entirely to Blust (ACD), are POc _&ast;paka(s)_ and _&ast;laga(s)_, neither of them particularly stable (i.e. we find few reflexes of them).
 Terms for its antonym are _&ast;[ma]lumu_ and _&ast;ma-luas_, both quite stable and thus widely reflected.
-The latter is also used of calm weather in eastern Oceanic languages (see [Ch.5, §5.1](chapter5.md#s-5-1)).
+The latter is also used of calm weather in eastern Oceanic languages (see Ch.
+5, §5.1).

 <a id="p-222"></a>